jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 ---------

 A "resource type" tells people that the identified object is of a certain kind.
-Often the resource type seems to suggest things about the surrounding metadata, for example, a resource of type book usually has an author and publisher, but a geosample does not.
-It can also be seen to suggest mappings to core concepts, such as, that the person responsible the collector (geosample) or author (book).
+Often the resource type *also* seems to suggest things about the surrounding metadata, for example, a resource of type book usually has an author and publisher, but a geosample does not.
+Moreover it suggests mappings to core concepts, such as, that the person responsible was the collector (geosample) or the author (book).
+This double duty sometimes causes confusion.

-A *metatype* (text, data, video, etc.) looks similar to a resource type, but instead of characterizing the object it give a functional description of the surrounding metadata.
+A *metatype* (text, data, video, etc.) looks similar to a resource type, but instead of characterizing the object it gives a functional description of the surrounding metadata.
 Why?
 To separate and clarify these two roles.
+A metatype assignment only reflects properties of the metadata and need not consider or match the resource type at all.
+Similarity between metatypes and resource types should be common, but never required.

-Metadata curators often lack object access or disciplinary expertise to review resource type assignments (eg, tissue sample vs specimen? map vs image vs pdf?), but still want to convey which type-specific elements and semantics should be present.
+For one thing, metadata curators often lack object access or disciplinary expertise to review resource type assignments (eg, tissue sample vs specimen? map vs image vs pdf?), but still want to convey which type-specific elements and semantics should be present.
-Without having to rely on a received resource type or risk making up their own, they can with confidence apply a metatype that correctly describes their finished metadata.
+Without having to rely on a received resource type or risk making up their own, they can with confidence apply a metatype that correctly describes their finished metadata (not the object).
 Finally, metatypes also assert enough information to permit basic mapping (crosswalking) between metadata sets.

 Thus a metataype of "text" asserts only that the surrounding metadata should include other elements that normally accompany text-like objects.
-This is *not* an assertion that the object itself is of type "text" (it is possible, for example, for an assigned metatype to differ from a received resource type).
+This is *not* an assertion that the object itself is of type "text".
 Exactly which elements are implied by a given metatype, along with core mappings to common metadata element sets, is defined with the metatype term itself.

 Metatypes consist of a machine-readable part followed by an optional free text part.
 For example, ::